The International Capital Markets Review: Portugal

 The internal governance arrangements of listed firms and financial institutions, and the assessment of the suitability of those who hold positions in credit institutions and corporate bodies, increasingly tend to be on the regulators' radar.

-Investor activism and securities law litigation have also increased in recent years, as mentioned above.
-As noted above, it should always be borne in mind that in Portuguese corporate finance transactions there may be relevant tax issues to be taken into account and the bond route may be a way to overcome the hurdles encountered.
+Investor activism and securities law litigation have also increased in recent years.
+As noted above, it should always be borne in mind that in Portuguese corporate finance transactions there may be relevant tax issues to be considered and the bond route may be a way to overcome the hurdles encountered.

 Outlook and conclusions

 The lockdown measures implemented in the context of the covid-19 pandemic have caused a series of adverse economic effects of such intensity and breadth that states have been forced to intervene.
-This has been seen in the moratorium on loans to protect debtors facing difficulties as a result of the pandemic and in the social distancing measures imposed by the authorities.
-The government approved Decree-Law No. 10-J/2020, establishing a temporary legal moratorium on certain financing agreements, with a view to protecting the liquidity of companies and families and extending the duration of loan agreements with full payment at the end of the contractual term.
-This regime will be in force until 30 September 2021.
-This current scenario will doubtless have an impact on companies' and families' cash flow, in the global economy, the financial system and debt markets; however, it may also bring new investment opportunities.
+This intervention has been seen in the moratorium on loans to protect debtors facing difficulties as a result of the pandemic and in the social distancing measures imposed by the authorities.
+The Portuguese government approved Decree-Law No. 10-J/2020, establishing a temporary legal moratorium on certain financing agreements, with a view to protecting the liquidity of companies and families and extending the duration of loan agreements with full payment at the end of the contractual term.
+This regime was in force until 30 September 2021 and was then extended by Law No. 50/2021 of 30 July until 31 December 2021.
+The current scenario will doubtless have an impact on companies' and families' cash flow, the global economy, the financial system and debt markets; however, it may also bring new investment opportunities.

-Although we have witnessed an active economic environment in Portugal in terms of new deals (with strong issues of debt, equity and asset-backed securities), even after the onset of the covid-19 pandemic, we are now beginning to see some issuers using consent solicitations, which is an alternative liability management option, amending certain terms and conditions of the instruments or facility agreements (such as financial ratios to tackle certain existing or prospective financial impacts).
+Although we have witnessed an active economic environment in Portugal in terms of new deals (with strong issues of debt, equity and asset-backed securities), even after the onset of the covid-19 pandemic, we have also seen some issuers using consent solicitations, which is an alternative liability management option, amending certain terms and conditions of the instruments or facility agreements (such as financial ratios to tackle certain existing or prospective financial impacts).

 1 José Pedro Fazenda Martins is a partner, Orlando Vogler Guiné is a managing associate and Soraia Ussene is an associate at Vieira de Almeida.